sunandadatla/case_study/README.md

-# case_study The following is a case study on bike rides
+# case_study The following is a case study on bike rides.